MatteoWohlrapp/mri-inr/README.md

 - Perceptual: Using a perceptual loss based on a VGG encoder.
 The encoder for the perceptual loss can be downloaded [here](https://drive.google.com/drive/folders/1EtIOmlIY6Ts-GZ9rHm28EGMkKKuOzT1G?usp=share_link).
 Make sure you put it under a `model` folder in the root directory.
 - Residual: Adding residual connections to the MLP layers and increasing the depth of the network while reducing the latent dimension

 The configuration for each specific experiment can be found under `configuration/ablations`.
-To run the residual connections, you will need to check out to the `residual-connections` branch.
+To run and test the residual connections, you will need to check out to the `residual-connections` branch.
 The trained models can be downloaded from [here](https://drive.google.com/drive/folders/1xa68eJXUBpLyakrB4nkHdmRmEen8fbkm?usp=sharing).

 #### Quantitative Results